V1p3rL0rd/grafana-stack-automated-deployment/README.md

 Grafana Observability Stack Deploy Script

 A Bash script for automated deployment of an observability stack on Ubuntu 24.04 LTS using Docker Compose:

 Prometheus — Metric collection

-Alertmanager — Alerting with Telegram notifications Blackbox Exporter — HTTP(S)/ICMP target availability checks, including sites with self-signed certificates Node Exporter — Host metrics (CPU, RAM, disk, network) Postgres Exporter — PostgreSQL metrics
+Alertmanager — Alerting with Telegram notifications

+Blackbox Exporter — HTTP(S)/ICMP target availability checks, including sites with self-signed certificates

+Node Exporter — Host metrics (CPU, RAM, disk, network)

+Postgres Exporter — PostgreSQL metrics

 Loki — Log aggregation

-Grafana — Visualization, featuring auto-provisioning of datasources (Prometheus, Alertmanager, Loki) The script is idempotent: re-running it is safe, configurations are re-generated from .env, and existing data in Docker volumes remains intact.
+Grafana — Visualization, featuring auto-provisioning of datasources (Prometheus, Alertmanager, Loki)

+The script is idempotent: re-running it is safe, configurations are re-generated from .env, and existing data in Docker volumes remains intact.

 Requirements

-Ubuntu 24.04 LTS (not tested on other versions or distributions) Root privileges (sudo)
+Ubuntu 24.04 LTS (not tested on other versions or distributions)

+Root privileges (sudo)

-Server network access to: archive.ubuntu.com / Ubuntu mirrors, Docker Hub (registry-1.docker.io, auth.docker.io)
+Server network access to:

+archive.ubuntu.com / Ubuntu mirrors

+Docker Hub (registry-1.docker.io, auth.docker.io)

 If the network is segmented, see the Troubleshooting section.

 Quick Start

 git clone <URL_of_this_repository>
 cd <repository_directory>
 chmod +x deploy-observability-stack.sh
 sudo ./deploy-observability-stack.sh

 Upon the first run, the script will:

 Install Docker and the Docker Compose plugin from standard Ubuntu repositories (docker.io + docker-compose-v2).

 Create /opt/observability with all configuration files.

 Generate /opt/observability/.env containing a random Grafana password and placeholder values for the database, targets, and Telegram.

 Spin up the entire stack (docker compose pull && up -d).

 Perform a health check on all services and output a summary containing addresses and credentials.

 Important: After the initial run, be sure to edit /opt/observability/.env (refer to .env.example as a template) and re-run the script.

 Configuration

 All settings are managed via /opt/observability/.env.
 A complete list of variables with comments can be found in .env.example.

 Key variables include:

+Variable

-Variable	Description
+Description

+POSTGRES_EXPORTER_DSN

+PostgreSQL connection string (pg_monitor permissions required)

+BLACKBOX_TARGETS

+Comma-separated HTTP(S) addresses for availability checks

+NODE_EXPORTER_TARGETS

+Hosts running node-exporter, if multiple exist

+BLACKBOX_ICMP_TARGETS

-POSTGRES_EXPORTER_DSN	PostgreSQL connection string (pg_monitor permissions required) BLACKBOX_TARGETS	Comma-separated HTTP(S) addresses for availability checks NODE_EXPORTER_TARGETS	Hosts running node-exporter, if multiple exist BLACKBOX_ICMP_TARGETS	Dedicated list for ICMP ping checks (independent of others) TELEGRAM_BOT_TOKEN / TELEGRAM_CHAT_ID	Alert channel configuration for Alertmanager After modifying .env, run the script again—it will automatically re-generate configurations and restart the necessary containers.
+Dedicated list for ICMP ping checks (independent of others)

+TELEGRAM_BOT_TOKEN / TELEGRAM_CHAT_ID

+Alert channel configuration for Alertmanager

+After modifying .env, run the script again — it will automatically re-generate configurations and restart the necessary containers.

 Note: docker compose up -d does not re-read already mounted configuration files and will not restart a container if its service definition in docker-compose.yml remains unchanged.
 Therefore, the script explicitly restarts prometheus, alertmanager, blackbox-exporter, loki, and grafana after generating configurations.
-If you edit configs manually, restart services using: docker compose restart <service>.
+If you edit configs manually, restart services using:

+docker compose restart

 Grafana Dashboards

 The script intentionally excludes automatic community dashboard downloads to prevent issues in segmented networks where grafana.com might be unreachable, and because provisioned dashboards are difficult to remove from the UI.

-Import them manually:
-Go to Dashboards → New → Import, enter the ID, and select the Prometheus datasource:
+Import them manually: go to Dashboards → New → Import, enter the ID, and select the Prometheus datasource.

+ID

-ID	Dashboard
+Dashboard

+1860

-1860	Node Exporter Full
+Node Exporter Full

+7587

-7587	Prometheus Blackbox Exporter
+Prometheus Blackbox Exporter

+9628

-9628	PostgreSQL Database
+PostgreSQL Database

+13639

-13639   Logs/App Loki Dashboard
+Logs/App Loki Dashboard

-IDs are current as of the script's creation—verify on [grafana.com/dashboards](https://grafana.com/dashboards) that the dashboard still exists and is compatible with your version of Grafana/exporters.
+Dashboard IDs are current as of the script's creation — verify on grafana.com/dashboards that the dashboard still exists and is compatible with your version of Grafana/exporters.

 Self-Signed Certificates

 Blackbox Exporter uses a single https_selfsigned module (tls_config.insecure_skip_verify: true) for all targets specified in BLACKBOX_TARGETS.
 It handles both https:// (including self-signed certificates) and http:// targets seamlessly (TLS settings are simply ignored for unencrypted targets).

 A separate strict TLS mode has been intentionally omitted, as it previously caused metric duplication for identical targets.

+Client Machine Agents

+To collect metrics and logs from other (client) machines, install node_exporter and promtail on each of them and point them at the central server.
+Installer scripts are provided in this repository.

+Node Exporter — Quick Install

+Installs node_exporter v1.8.2 as a systemd service under a dedicated node_exporter system user.

+chmod +x install-node-exporter.sh
+sudo ./install-node-exporter.sh

+After installation, add the client machine's address to NODE_EXPORTER_TARGETS in the central server's .env file and re-run deploy-observability-stack.sh.

+Note: if ufw/iptables on the client blocks incoming traffic, allow access to port 9100 from the observability server (see Troubleshooting).

+Promtail — Quick Install

+Installs promtail v2.9.8 as a systemd service and configures it to ship system logs, auth.log, and the systemd journal to a central Loki instance.

+Before running, open install-promtail.sh and set LOKI_SERVER_IP to the address of your central Loki/observability server:

+LOKI_SERVER_IP="YOUR_CENTRAL_LOKI_IP" # <-- replace with your server's IP

+Then run:

+chmod +x install-promtail.sh
+sudo ./install-promtail.sh

+Promtail will push logs to http://${LOKI_SERVER_IP}:3100/loki/api/v1/push and label them with the client's hostname, so multiple client machines can be distinguished in Grafana/Loki.

 Post-Deployment Structure
-Plaintext

 /opt/observability/
 ├── .env                          # All settings
 ├── docker-compose.yml
 ├── prometheus/
 │   ├── prometheus.yml            # Regenerated by the script
 │   └── alert.rules.yml           # Created once, then untouched — edit manually
 ├── alertmanager/
 │   └── alertmanager.yml
 ├── blackbox/